 Rabindranath Tagore (actual Bengali name: Rabindranath Thakur) (1861 – 1941), the great Indian philosopher, a Bengali poet and a polymath, lived during the transition period of Indian history in general and the Bengali culture in particular, when physics also went through revolutionary changes.
 Albert Einstein (1879 – 1955), the most prominent physicist of the 20th century, was the pioneer of the modern physics who produced theories which advanced physics to unprecedented dimensions.
-Although Einstein produced the ‘the principle of photoelectric effect’ for which he received the Nobel Prize for physics and which was pivotal to the advent of quantum mechanics, he could not fully reconcile with the multifarious implications of quantum mechanics.
+Although Einstein produced the ‘the principle of photoelectric effect’ for which he received the Nobel Prize in physics and which was pivotal to the advent of quantum mechanics, he could not fully reconcile with the multifarious implications of quantum mechanics.

-The two stalwarts of the first half of the 20th century met a number of times from 1926 onward.
+These two stalwarts of the first half of the 20th century met a number of times from 1926 onward.
 When Tagore visited continental Europe and then America in 1930, they met at least four times in Berlin and New York.
 The meeting at Einstein’s summer villa outside Berlin was of particular interest when they exchanged views and philosophical ideas extensively.
 That meeting was very poignantly described by Dmitri Marianoff, a journalist in the New York Times, as “Tagore, the poet with the head of a thinker, and Einstein, the thinker with the head of a poet” exchanged views on reality of nature.

 Einstein held the view that the world and, for that matter, the whole universe is there independent of humanity.
 Tagore held the view that the world is a human world and hence without human, world is irrelevant and non-existent.
-Einstein persisted and queried that aren’t beauty and truth absolute and independent of man?
+Einstein persisted and queried that aren’t beauty and truth absolute and independent of human beings?
 Tagore disagreed and said that truth is realised through man and without man it does not exist.
 The whole conversation between these two stalwarts was absolutely fascinating – it brought out the mindset of a scientist seeking out nature as it exists and that of a poet observing nature through the eyes and minds of human beings.

 In 1928, Tagore received Arnold Sommerfeld, professor of theoretical physics at the university of Munich and a pioneer of atomic spectra, at Shantiniketan, West Bengal.
 Sommerfeld stated ‘Tagore is to India what Goethe (pronounced as Görta) is to Germany’.
 Sommerfeld’s student Werner Heisenberg visited India the following year.